Introduction

 - An icon displayed in the catalog and on the installed instance

-- Optional init files that are copied into the container before it starts, for things like default configuration
+- Optional init files copied into the container before it starts, for default configuration

-Compose files aim to be compatible with the Compose Specification, extended with x-lawn keys for Lawn-specific features like health checks, environment metadata, and notices.
+Compose files are compatible with the Compose Specification, extended with x-lawn keys for Lawn-specific features like health checks, config options, and notices.

 Continue reading